Casta

 Casta (/es/) is a term which means "lineage" in Spanish and Portuguese and has historically been used as a racial and social identifier.
-In the context of the Spanish Empire in the Americas, the term also refers to a controversial 20th-century theoretical framework which postulated that colonial society operated under a hierarchical race-based "caste system".
-From the outset, colonial Spanish America resulted in widespread intermarriage: unions of Spaniards (españoles), indigenous people (indios), and Africans (negros).
+From the outset, colonial Spanish America resulted in widespread intermarriage: unions of Spaniards (españoles), Amerindians (indios), and black Africans (negros).
+Basic mixed-race categories that appeared in official colonial documentation were mestizo, generally offspring of a Spaniard and an Indian; and mulatto, offspring of a Spaniard and a black African.

-Basic mixed-race categories that appeared in official colonial documentation were mestizo, generally offspring of a Spaniard and an Indigenous person; and mulatto, offspring of a Spaniard and an African.
-A plethora of terms were used for people with mixed Spanish, Indigenous, and African ancestry in 18th-century casta paintings, but they are not known to have been widely used officially or unofficially in the Spanish Empire.
+A plethora of terms were used for people with mixed Spanish, Indian, and African ancestry in 18th-century casta paintings, but they are not known to have been widely used officially or unofficially in the Spanish Empire.

 Etymology

 Casta is an Iberian word (existing in Spanish, Portuguese and other Iberian languages since the Middle Ages), meaning 'lineage'.
 It was first documented in Spanish in 1417 and is linked to the Proto-Indo-European ger.
 The Portuguese casta gave rise to the English word caste during the early modern period.